OpenCageData/python-opencage-geocoder/README.md

 from opencage.geocoder import OpenCageGeocode
 ```

+**Please note**: You will need the ability to make https requests, which is unfortunately not always the case with default installs of Python.

 Create an instance of the geocoder module, passing a valid OpenCage Data Geocoder API key
 as a parameter to the geocoder modules's constructor: